nice-game-hints/zniw-adventure/Undercave/caverncrossed/acrossthechasm.md

 Something to take with you.

 ## What do I take from the left path?
-The small rocks on the left side of the room.
+The tiny pebbles on the left side of the room.

 # Is there anything else here...?
 There's more to this room than meets the eye - are you afraid of the dark?